brightbox/brightbox-platforms/juju/README.md

 * `server type` - The type of server to add to the Juju cluster.
 Select from the list obtained by running `brightbox types`.
 The default is a `4gb.ssd` machine for a cluster machine [-t option] and `512mb.ssd` for the management station [-m option]
 * `cluster size` - The number of cluster service machines to add to the cluster.
-Defaults to 0 so that only the management station is built.
+Defaults to 1 giving you a management station and a service machine.
 * `cluster number` - The identifier for this Juju Cluster.
 All brightbox objects associated with the cluster are named with this identifier.
 The default is '1'.